 The truth is, a static spreadsheet just wasn’t built for the dynamic needs of a flexible workplace.
 It lacks the automation, real-time visibility, and user-friendliness that your team needs to make office days productive and stress-free.
 If you’re spending more time managing the spreadsheet than your team spends booking desks, it’s a clear sign that you’ve outgrown it.
 Let’s break down exactly where these systems fall short.

-Manual Updates Mean More Mistakes
+Manual Updates Lead to Costly Mistakes

 We’re all human, and manual data entry is bound to lead to mistakes.
 When your entire desk booking system relies on people correctly typing their name into the right cell, things can get messy.
 It’s far too easy for someone to accidentally type over another person’s booking, reserve the wrong desk, or delete a whole row of reservations without realizing it.
 These small errors cause big problems, leading to double bookings and leaving team members without a place to work when they arrive at the office.
 This creates a frustrating experience that can discourage people from coming in at all.